telerik/maui-docs/controls/datagrid/scrolling.md

 title: Scrolling
 page_title: .NET MAUI DataGrid Documentation - Scrolling
 description: "Try now the Telerik UI for .NET MAUI DataGrid programmatic scrolling with the ScrollItemIntoView method."
-position: 9
+position: 8
 slug: datagrid-scrolling
 tags: programmatic, scrolling
 ---

 # .NET MAUI DataGrid Scrolling

-The DataGrid has an internall scrolling mechanism.
+The Telerik UI for .NET MAUI DataGrid has an internall scrolling mechanism.
 There are vertical and horizontal scrollbars for scrolling through the data in the DataGrid.

 >important Avoid nesting the DataGrid in a ScrollView and other controls that provide scrolling.